acuartango/cleanMySQLEncoding/README.md

 You can't change all the database encoding because is not entirely bad encoded, so you need a "intelligent" program that changes only bad encoded strings.

-This progran is "ftfy", and to ease the use of this program i've programmed this script in python to ease it's use inside a MySQL DB.
+This progran uses "ftfy", and to ease the use of this program i've programmed this script in python to ease it's use inside a MySQL DB.
+The problem of having multimple encodings into a database field is that if you export the DB in a concrete encoding, you could lost some bad encoded characters forever.
+To avoid this problem we need call "ftfy" without exporting the database.